mylittletony/ct-frontend/README.md

 ## Using with Heroku

+These instructions assume you're not using the Docker image, we will explain that later.

 If you want to deploy yourself with Heroku, you need to do a few things.

 **Create a Heroku repository and add to the Gruntfile**